Budding

 by Atarah Atkinson

-The mirror below does what mirrors do, but imperfectly — the reflection blurred and shifted by time, the viewer's image returned to them altered.
+The mirror below does what mirrors do, but imperfectly — its glass worked in the églomisé tradition, gilded from behind and weathered by age into something silvered and fogged, the viewer's image returned to them altered.
 To stand before Budding is to see yourself through the lens of everything that has already passed, while looking up at what is quietly preparing to begin.
 Deterioration and renewal occupy the same frame, neither canceling the other out.

 -